-Northeast New Jersey Legal Services’s (NNJLS) mission is to ensure equal access to justice for low-income residents of Bergen, Hudson, and Passaic Counties, New Jersey.
+Northeast New Jersey Legal Services’s (NNJLS) mission is to ensure equal access to justice for residents of Bergen, Hudson, and Passaic Counties, NJ experiencing poverty.
 No one should be denied a meaningful opportunity to have their day in court simply because they cannot afford a lawyer.

 WHAT WE DO

-NNJLS is a private non-profit public interest law firm that provides free legal help in civil (non-criminal) matters to low-income and underserved individuals and families.
+NNJLS is a private non-profit public interest law firm that provides free legal help in civil (non-criminal) matters to underserved individuals and families experiencing poverty.
 We also work to increase the public’s knowledge of their rights and responsibilities through community legal education.

 NNJLS focuses on four core areas of civil law—housing, consumer, family, and public benefits.
 These are the areas in which our clients are most likely to develop legal problems which they cannot address themselves.
 With experienced attorneys on staff, NNJLS works to ensure that clients do not lose their housing due to eviction or foreclosure; that they are not harassed by debt collectors or victimized by unfair business practices; that they and their families have fair custody and support arrangements in the event of separation or divorce; and that they can receive the public benefits and other forms of income support they need to maintain their independence and meet their daily needs.

-NNJLS also has specialized programs in place to address the legal needs of veterans; seniors; survivors of domestic violence; survivors of sexual assault; students; immigrants; persons living with HIV or AIDS; individuals formerly incarcerated who now face legal barriers to re-entry; individuals experiencing homelessness; and low-income residents with federal income tax issues.
+NNJLS also has specialized programs in place to address the legal needs of veterans; seniors; survivors of domestic violence; survivors of sexual assault; students; immigrants; persons living with HIV or AIDS; individuals formerly incarcerated who now face legal barriers to re-entry; individuals experiencing homelessness; and residents experiencing poverty with federal income tax (IRS) issues.

 WHOM WE SERVE

-Northeast New Jersey Legal Services provides free, high-quality legal assistance to low-income, senior, disabled, and other vulnerable residents of Bergen, Hudson, and Passaic Counties.
+Northeast New Jersey Legal Services provides free legal assistance to residents of Bergen, Hudson, and Passaic Counties experiencing poverty including seniors, persons living with a disability(ies), and persons experiencing homelessness.

 Due to limited funding, we cannot serve all those who come to us for help.
 We do not handle criminal cases, auto accidents or personal injury matters, business disputes, traffic tickets, worker’s compensation, or real estate closing matters.
 If we cannot provide you with legal assistance, we will try to refer you to local agencies where you may be able to receive the help you need.